Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 ## `removeElementsFromAdjacency`

-The `removeElementsFromAdjacency` function selectively removes elements from the adjacency list and the corresponding marked matrix for a specific node, based on specified positions.
+The `removeElementsFromAdjacency` function selectively removes elements from the adjacency list and the corresponding `marked` matrix for a specific node, based on specified positions.ù
+It takes six parameters:

 ## `updateAdjacencyList`

-The `updateAdjacencyList` function updates the adjacency list and related data structures of a graph based on specified pairs of nodes and their weights.
+The `updateAdjacencyList` function is responsible of the updating of the adjacency list of a graph right after it gets coarsed.
+It squeezes the original adjacency list into a new smaller one resulting from the merging of two nodes into a `supernode`.
+Each `supernode` together with its index and edge weigth is put inside the new generated adjacency list.
+A double reference structure is used in order to keep track of already coarsed nodes added in the `adjacencyList`.
+The result is achieved by defining the vector of vectors of bolean values `marked` in order to mark nodes already coarsed and tell the program to don't check them again for a possible coarsing.
+The function `removeElementsFromAdjacency` is used to remove a pair from the adjacency list and add its updated version.
+The entry of the `marked`  vector of vectors of bolean associated with the removed pair is also removed.

+It takes six parameters:
+1. `myGraph` This parameter represents the graph structure to be modified.
+It is passed by reference to allow direct modification of the original graph.
+2. pairList  This vector of vectors contains pairs of nodes representing the pairings that need to be considered for updating the adjacency list.
+3. NewAdjacencyList This vector of vectors represents the updated adjacency list after the function execution.
+It is modified within the function.
+4. allNodes  This vector contains all the nodes in the graph, typically used to iterate over each node and determine the pairings.
+5. newNodeWeights This vector stores the weights of nodes in the graph after the adjacency list is updated.
+6. sizeCounter  This integer reference tracks the size of the adjacency list after modifications.

 ## `coarseGraph`

 The `coarseGraph` function performs graph coarsening by merging nodes based on certain criteria, updating the graph structure, and returning a coarser-level graph.